Ajijic and Lake Chapala Mexico Rentals

 Find out who covers repairs and maintenance during the period covered by your lease.
 If you don’t speak sufficient Spanish to get the answers, work with an interpreter and get a signed English copy in writing.

-El Fiador for Long Term Rentals (12 months or more)
+Long Term Rentals (12 months or more)

 A good contract is clear and protects all parties involved.
 Be aware of all the clauses of your rental contract.
 Local realtors can help guide you through this process.